-The assessment of affected threatened fauna in Section 3.3.1.1 concluded that four threatened fauna have potential to occur within the study area Pteropus poliocephalus (Grey-headed Flying-fox), Miniopterus australis (Little Bentwing-bat), Varanus rosenbergi (Rosenberg's Goanna) and Ninox strenua (Powerful Owl).
-Further analysis of the habitat present and characteristics of each species determined that no threatened fauna have a potential to be adversely impacted by the Project.
-The habitats in the study area that would be impacted by the Project are not considered to provide limiting habitat for any local fauna.
+The assessment of affected threatened fauna in Section 3.3.1.1 concluded that four threatened fauna have potential to occur within the subject area Pteropus poliocephalus (Grey-headed Flying-fox), Miniopterus australis (Little Bentwing-bat), Varanus rosenbergi (Rosenberg's Goanna) and Ninox strenua (Powerful Owl).
+Further analysis of the habitat present and characteristics of each species determined that no threatened fauna have a potential to be adversely impacted by proposed works.
+The habitats in the subject area that would be impacted by proposed works are not considered to provide limiting habitat for any local fauna.

-The proposed removal of less than 0.01 ha of native vegetation is not likely to impact any threatened or migratory fauna given the following:
+The proposed removal of approximately 0.2 ha of native vegetation (three trees and adjoining sporting field) is not likely to impact any threatened or migratory fauna given the following:

-- No hollows were identified or would be removed - Impacts to surrounding habitats are likely to be minimal or non-existent. - The habitats to be removed do not represent limiting habitat given the good quality habitat in the vicinity of the study area - The Project is not likely to increase fragmentation or edge effects.
+- No hollows were identified or would be removed - Impacts to surrounding habitats are likely to be minimal or non-existent. - The habitats to be removed do not represent limiting habitat given the good quality habitat in the vicinity of the subject area - The proposed works are not likely to increase fragmentation or edge effects.

-Threatened fauna or migratory species are not likely to be impacted by the Project and have not been considered further.
+Threatened fauna or migratory species are not likely to be impacted by the proposed works and therefore, have not been considered further.